SHORT STORY 11

-"Osip," the guy said patting his chest.
-"What you're name?"
+"Osip," the guy said, patting his chest.
+"What your name?"

 "Alan," I said, and for the life of me, I have no idea why I used my father's name.
-Maybe, it was easier that going through that boring conversation of trying to get foreigners to articulate 'Bruce'.
-Purse, hearse – fuck this, call me Alan.
+Maybe, it was easier that going through that boring conversation of trying to get foreigners to articulate, 'Bruce'.
+"Call me, Alan."

 LOGBOOK, ENTRY 4

-At dinner, I counted eighteen including myself in the mess-hall.
+At dinner, I counted eighteen, including myself, in the mess-hall.
 All men.
 I assumed there were at least one or two on the bridge, so let's say there were around twenty aboard.
 Judging by their attire, half were scientists.
-Yet everyone looked like the sort of guys that you would find pouring asphalt on roadworks, or driving garbage trucks.
+Yet, everyone looked like the sort of guys that you would find pouring asphalt on roadworks.
 They all seemed to have a precise role to fill on the ship, except for me.
 I was a fifth wheel, and didn't know if Osip really needed my help, or if I was slowing him down.

-After dinner I grabbed the laptop that Chloe had given me to write this Logbook, and I sat on the bridge composing her a WTF email.
-The internet was restricted, so I saved my message till the morning.
+After dinner, I grabbed the laptop that Chloe had given me to write this Logbook, and I sat on the bridge composing her a WTF e-mail.
+The internet was restricted, so I saved my message until the morning.